minio/docs/source/administration/batch-framework-job-expire.rst

 The batch expiration works per-bucket and runs once to completion.
 The job determines expiration eligibility at the time the job runs, and does *not* rescan or recheck for new objects periodically.

-You can instead re-run the batch job later to capture any new objects eligible for expiration under the job configuration.
+To capture any new objects eligible for expiration, re-run the batch job.

 .. _minio-batch-framework-expire-job-ref: